Acheron-class torpedo boat

-The colonial service Acheron-class torpedo boats were built by the Atlas Engineering Company at Sydney in 1879 for the New South Wales naval service.
-They were originally armed with a single spar torpedo, but this was replaced in 1887 with two 14-inch torpedoes.
+The two colonial service Acheron-class torpedo boats were built by the Atlas Engineering Company at Sydney in 1879 for the New South Wales naval service.
+They were originally armed with a single spar torpedo, but this was replaced in 1887 with two 14-inch automotive torpedoes.
 They were sold in 1902.

 Design

 The boats were designed by John I. Thornycroft & Company to mount a single spar torpedo.
 They displaced a mere 16 tons and were 78 ft 0 in in length.

 Construction

 In 1877 the Government of the colony of New South Wales ordered the construction of two "outrigger" torpedo boats, in response to concerns about a possible threat from foreign warships.
 Tenders closed on 17 January 1878 and the winning contractor was the firm of Atlas Engineering Company at Sydney.
 Both vessels were launched in early 1879 and Acheron started her trials in Sydney Harbour on 1 March 1879.

 Service

 Neither of the boats ever left the confines of Sydney Harbour, and they were never used in anger.
 By 1885 they were in a state of disrepair and were docked at the Cockatoo Island Dockyard.
 In the late 1880s they were described as "Sydney’s third line of defence", after the naval artillery and the defensive mines.
 Both boats were refitted again in 1896.